lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/Modeling/UML/structuralDiagrams/uml_class_diagram.md

 ### **Association**

-> An **association** is a relationship between instances of either different classes or the same class (reflexive association).
+> An **association** is a relationship between instances of either different classes or the same class (_reflexive association_).
-> An association is conceptulized as a set of tuples.
+> An association can be thought of as a set of tuples.
 > Therefore two instances can have only **one** association of the specified type.

 <br>